‘Traditional’ Floating Floors

 - Screed floating floors (density 2100kg/m3) are ideal for smaller areas where it is not economical to pour concrete, where the slab thickness ranges from 50 to 100mm and in lower impact environments such as recording studios and music rooms.

 - Isomat elastomeric isolators provide low stiffness/high resilience (allowing natural frequencies as low as 6Hz), low creep under compression load and low ratio of dynamic-to-static stiffness

-- When a Concrete Acoustic Floating Floor System is installed by suggested installation team, Acoustruct, Farrat will provide a guarantee of complete isolation so there is no need to be concerned about bridging.
+- When a Concrete System is installed by Farrat’s specialist Floating Floor installation team, Acoustruct, we provide a guarantee of complete isolation so there is no need to be concerned about bridging.

 - Buildings located next to major rail lines or roads

 - Reverberation Rooms

 - Ensure floor area is clean, clear of debris and level.
 Bond the lateral isolation strips to the perimeter walls at the edges, as well as any protrusions into or through the floor

 - If the perimeter walls are not in place, erect lateral formwork first